cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 <a id="arrange_network_windows"> </a>
 ### Arrange Network Windows

-When you have detached network view windows, you can arrange them by selecting one of these options under **View → Arrange Network Windows**:
+When you have detached network view windows, you can arrange them by selecting one of these options under **View → Arrange Detatched Views**:

 **Grid**